• Skip to main content

 5. Restart your computer to apply this change and see if you are now able to change Desktop Background.

-If you have Professional Edition of Windows 10, it is likely that changing of desktop background has been disabled in Group Policy Editor.
+If you are using the Professional Edition of Windows, changing of desktop background canbe enabled and disabled using the Group Policy Editor.

 Open Group Policy Editor Using Run Command

-3. In Group Policy Editor, navigate to User Configuration > Administrative Templates > Control Panel > Personalization and Double click on Prevent Changing desktop background policy.
+3. On Group Policy Editor screen, navigate to User Configuration > Administrative Templates > Control Panel > Personalization and Double click on Prevent Changing desktop background policy.

 Prevent Changing Desktop Background in Windows Group Policy